-Before beginning a unit studying biographies, we suggest collecting a group of mentor texts.
 These mentor texts should be good, clear examples of biographies.
 Include your favorites and be sure to include books that will interest your students as well.
-It’s also a good idea to gather a stack of nonfiction books that fall under that category of narrative nonfiction.
+It’s also a good idea to gather a stack of informational text books that fall under that category of narrative nonfiction.
 Throughout the unit, you might want to refer to these as nonexamples of biographies.

 Noticings Exit Ticket To check student understanding, have students complete this exit ticket.
 Students find a biography and an example of expository nonfiction.
 They then include their choices and reasoning on their exit ticket.